MFuchs1989/Univariate-Time-Series-Forecasting/README.md

 1. Make sure Python 3 is installed.
 2. Clone the repository and navigate to the respective project's root directory in the terminal
-3. ETL execution
-    1. from jupyter notebook: The ETL file can be executed directly from a Jupyter notebook.
-A sample procedure can be found under notebooks/Test_Notebook.
-    2. from command line: Use a command line of your choice and navigate to the respective project's root directory.
+3. Use a command line of your choice and navigate to the respective project's root directory.
 Run the following commands:
     1. ```cd "path/to/root directory"```
-        2. ```python etl_pipeline.py"```
+    2. ```jupyter notebook"```
+4. In the browser window that opens, select the Jupyter Notebook file.
+5. Select the parameters of the neural network as desired.
+6. Select *Cell* in the menu shown above and execute *Run All*.

 <a name="overview"></a>